Diastology & Volume Assessment

 C. “LAP Index”: The diastology assessment is a two-step process: determine the stiffness with e’ (with confirmation from e’/a’ ratio) and then use E/A ratio to categorize the LAP.
 Both ratios vary with age so each needs to be compared to age-adjusted norms.

 It is mathematically logical that a combined (E/A)/(e’/a’) ratio might categorize LAP in a single number without needing to refer to age-adjusted norms.
 Across the age categories, it appears that this LAP index should be approximately 1.0 - 1.6 in patients with normal LAP and this is consistent with our experience.
 Ratios progressively greater than 1.6 are increasingly strong evidence of elevated LAP and ratios progressively less than 1.0 are stronger evidence of low LAP.
 However, this measurement is not yet formally recognized for clinical use so we are cautious.
 Patients with left atrial dysfunction should have lowered A-wave and a’-wave velocities, which then result in “falsely high” E/A and e’/a’ ratios.
-Theoretically, the (E/A)/(e’/a’) ratio might also normalize this change and perhaps correctly indicate the LAP category.
+Theoretically, the (E/A)/(e’/a’) ratio might also normalize this change and perhaps correctly indicate the LAP category and we have seen this work in some patients.

 An 80-year-old man who lived alone was brought to clinic by his daughter because he was complaining of feeling weak and a little dizzy.
 The daughter had last seen him several weeks ago and thought that maybe he had been having some diarrhea.
 The physician was concerned about volume deficiency.